edinburghhacklab/hacklab-policies/health_and_safety/covid19.rst

 **At Tier 2 and below:**

-The Tier 3 policy will be reviewed by directors and relaxation of the rules considered based on the latest guidance and compliance by members.
-We do not expect to enter this tier until late January/February at the earliest where guidance may change with the emergence of the more virulent strain.
+The Tier 3 policy will be reviewed by directors and relaxation of the rules considered based on the latest guidance.

 Before Your Visit
 ^^^^^^^^^^^^^^^^^